46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 * ~~Using the Borland compiler message as a spare block.~~
 	* Changed it to "Barland", now the chapter won't boot.
 	* Changed one character of "Abnormal program termination." as well, also won't boot.
-* Eliminating duplicate strings ("Got $d EVO Genes.")
 * Using tab characters to indent stuff rather than the 4-5 SJIS spaces.
 	* Not as easy to insert in Excel as newlines...
 	* \t just shows up ingame as a yen symbol.
 Maybe it's something else?
-* Allowing truly "blank" translations instead of the one space I use for them currently.
-	* Really scraping the bottom of the barrel.
 * NightWolve's recommendation - implementing a space text compressor/decompressor in the main text routine.

 * Expanding files!!
 This would be the hardest thing to do, maybe, but would solve all the problems.